-In this sense, the banking recapitalisation programme that took place in 2012 resulted in an injection of €1,650 million of core Tier I capital into CGD, divided between an increase of share capital entirely subscribed by CGD's sole shareholder - the Portuguese Republic - and an issue of contingent convertible securities representing core Tier 1 by virtue of being fully subscribed by the state.
-With regard to BCP, the Portuguese state has underwritten for €3 billion of government subscribed core Tier I instruments ('GSIs'), which are direct, perpetual and subordinated instruments that have been classified by the BoP as core Tier I capital.
+In this sense, the banking recapitalisation programme that took place in 2012 resulted in an injection of €1,650 million of core Tier I capital into CGD, divided between an increase of share capital entirely subscribed by CGD's sole shareholder - the Portuguese Republic - and an issue of contingent convertible securities representing core Tier I by virtue of being fully subscribed by the state.
+With regard to BCP, the Portuguese state has underwritten for €3 billion of government subscribed core Tier I instruments (GSIs), which are direct, perpetual and subordinated instruments that have been classified by the BoP as core Tier I capital.
 In addition, BCP has raised equity from its shareholders through a rights issue underwritten by the Portuguese state (although the state's subscription has not been used since BCP has successfully completed the share capital increase with private shareholders).
 As regards BPI, the Portuguese state has subscribed €1.5 billion of core Tier I capital in the form of GSIs issued by BPI.
-BPI has also raised equity from its shareholders through a rights issue that was used to buy back the outstanding GSIs,2 a pattern of early reimbursement that BPI has since pursued, signalling a clear intention to reimburse the GSIs received from the state as early as possible.
+BPI has also raised equity from its shareholders through a rights issue that was used to buy back the outstanding GSIs,4 a pattern of early reimbursement that BPI has since pursued, signalling a clear intention to reimburse the GSIs received from the state as early as possible.
+Finally, the Portuguese state became a shareholder of Banif by subscribing to €700 million in shares and €400 million of CoCos to be repaid in tranches during the investment period.
+Banif has already reimbursed €150 million in terms of the CoCos and has raised private equity worth more than €310 million, with a share increase worth a further €130 million still to take place.